pgonzalezalv/lingi2401-report/report.md

 ## 2018-11-27 ##

 I had a very frustrating phase while playing with the [Firefox Focus][ff] repo.
 I wasn't able after some hours to just run the app.
 I didn't think it could be so daunting, or maybe I just forgot how it could be.
 Trying to find some new hope.
 Note to my future self: "Audendum est; Venus ipsa audaces adiuvat".
 Which could be translated as "Be bold; Venus herself favors the bold".
 I am not at all religious but that will help me find some courage later on to try again.
 By the way, this is an ancient proverbial maxim a very good friend told me once.
 I remind myself of that when I'm struggling with something.

+## 2018-12-04 ##

+I just filed my first issue on the [Firefox Focus repo][ff].
+It is a feature request.
+The issue is available  [here](https://github.com/mozilla-mobile/focus-android/issues/3997).

+This is actually the first issue I file on an open source project where I don't know the people behind it.
+I am quite excited, let's see how the community will react!

+While writing the new issue, there was an interesting helpful resource: https://github.com/mozilla-mobile/focus-android/blob/master/CONTRIBUTING.md

+I checked it out, and for new features I followed the given [guidelines](https://github.com/mozilla-mobile/shared-docs/blob/master/android/CONTRIBUTING_code.md):

+> **If you want to work on a new feature**, *always file an issue first* and wait for our team to discuss it.
+We want to ensure all teams (product, ux, engineering) have an opportunity to provide feedback. **Pull requests for unsolicited features are unlikely to get merged.**

+By the way, I noticed a bug on the xkcd.com website when it runs on Firefox Focus.
+Basically, it doesn't show the whole page (it is concatenated on the left side) and you cannot zoom out to show it (on both phone and tablet).
+I do think it is related to Firefox Focus "mobile" view, since when I switched to the desktop version of the site there is no problem (in the 3-dots menu, tick the "Request desktop site" box).

 <!-- ## Conclusion ## -->